 About 6,500 years ago, archaeological and genetic evidence showed that groups of people throughout the Americas independently domesticated different chili peppers repeatedly.
 This makes it one of the oldest known domesticated plants in the Americas and possibly the oldest domesticated spice ever.

 While humanity’s love affair with chilis has roots in ancient Mexico and Central and South America, they have reached every part of the globe.
 But how and why did chilis evolve?
 Why did we learn to love that spicy burn?
+We’re diving into the sizzling world of peppers to uncover the secrets behind their spiciness.
+So, grab a glass of milk (just in case things get too hot to handle) and join us as we explore the science of spice.
+Let’s turn up the heat and get to the bottom of why peppers are spicy!

 The answer lies in a tiny molecule called capsaicin, which naturally occurs in chili peppers.
 It can trigger an intense burning sensation.
-Chilli peppers, like apples, bananas, and raspberries, are fleshy fruit that plants develop after fertilizing.
+Chilli peppers, like apples, bananas, and raspberries, are fleshy fruit plants that develop after fertilizing.

 Chilli peppers are no exception to the eat-travel-poop method of seed dispersal.
 The ripe fruit’s bright reds, yellows, and oranges are needed to attract passing creatures.
 But they hide a vicious secret.
 Most fruits of the Capsicum genus, chili peppers, contain the burn-inducing chemical capsaicin, lying in wait for unsuspecting snackers.